Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

             [Banavali and Roux](https://pubs.acs.org/doi/abs/10.1021/jp025852v)
             * Halogens and other atoms from [Fortuna and Costa](https://pubs.acs.org/doi/10.1021/acs.jcim.1c00177)

-    _Reworked in v1.5.0: New PB radii sets have been added_
+    _Updated in v1.5.0: New PB radii sets have been added_

 `temperature` (Default = 298.15)
 :   Specify the temperature (in K) used in the calculations.